TristanB22/CPSC452-Final/README.md

 ### *Multi-Discriminator GAN for Airfoil Design Synthesis*
 ##### __Tristan Brigham, Eugene Han, Elder Veliz__

 This is the repository for Yale University's CPSC 452 final project.
-This repository is self-contained and has all of the code necessary to gather the data for, initialize, and train a multi-discriminator gan that is able to generate airfoils with desired attributes.
-This readme is divided into sections for running the program, data collection, model architecture, model training, network evaluation, and further research.
+This repository is self-contained and has all of the code necessary to gather the data for, initialize, and train a multi-discriminator GAN that can generate airfoils with desired attributes.
+This README is divided into sections for running the program, data collection, model architecture, model training, network evaluation, and further research.

-Please note that all code contained below is for a class project and should not be replicated or copied without the author's permission.
+Please note that all code contained below is for a class project and should not be replicated or copied without the authors' permission.
 It is for educational purposes only, and the authors do not intend for this to be used as the basis for any other scholastic or professional work.
 Please do not get us or yourself in trouble.

 Author emails for inquiries:
 - [Tristan Brigham](mailto:tristan.brigham@yale.edu)